CommonAccord/Site-Org/Doc/01/Agt/Type/Web/ToU/Coinbase/Form_Coinbase_ToU.01.md

 9.16.
 Non-Waiver of Rights

-.sec=This agreement shall not be construed to waive rights that cannot be waived under applicable state money transmission laws in the state where you are located.
+.sec={This_Agreement} shall not be construed to waive rights that cannot be waived under applicable state money transmission laws in the state where you are located.

 <hr>